ellenycc/paintings-scraper/README.md

 - Improve the efficiency of manual lookup and documentation tasks

 This project not only improved efficiency in our internal workflow but also gave me hands-on experience using Python to solve a real-world problem in a cultural and digital context.

+The script significantly improved efficieny in our internal workflow,and enabled the team to establish a complete, accurate, and easily accessible database of the Gallery’s collection.

 ## What it does